 Before joining Public Advocates, Sam clerked for the Hon.
 John P. Fullam of the U.S. District Court for the Eastern District of Pennsylvania and in the Staff Attorney’s Office of the U.S. Court of Appeals for the Third Circuit.
 An Oakland native, Sam plays cello in a community orchestra and is an avid bread baker.

 Sam graduated magna cum laude from Harvard College in 2000 and received his J.D. cum laude from Harvard Law School in 2005.
-As a law student, he represented indigent tenants in housing disputes and helped lead a coalition challenging discrimination against LGBTQ students in on-campus military recruiting.
-His student note, “Constitutional Conscience, Constitutional Capacity: The Role of Local Governments in Protecting Individual Rights,” was published in the Harvard Civil Rights – Civil Liberties Law Review in 2006 and reprinted in translation in the Soochow Law Journal in 2009.
+As a law student, he represented tenants in housing disputes and helped lead a coalition challenging discrimination against LGBTQ students in on-campus military recruiting.

-- 2013 California Lawyer Attorney of the Year (CLAY) in Land Use
+- 2013 California Lawyer Attorneys of the Year in Land Use, California Lawyer Magazine

-- 2013 The Recorder Lawyers on the Fast Track
+- 2013 Lawyers on the Fast Track, The Recorder

 “Dismantling housing discrimination just got easier, thanks to new law,” San Francisco Chronicle, October 4, 2018

 “Local Preferences Require Local Analysis,” The Dream Revisited, 2015

 “Seizing the Power of Public Participation,” with Richard Marcantonio, Clearinghouse Community a publication of the Shriver Center on Poverty Law, 2015